 EVA is a competition aiming to encourage dreams in which children make predictions about technologies that they believe will become feasible within 20 years based on today's science and technology.
-The program celebrated its 25th anniversary in June 2017, commemorating its long history as a Japanese company's science education support program in North America.
-The number of participant totals about 388,000 in the past.
-In FY2017 applications from 15,243 children and 4,939 teams have been filed.
+The program celebrated its 26th anniversary in June 2018, commemorating its long history as a Japanese company's science education support program in North America.
+The number of participant totals about 400,000 in the past.

-In FY2016, approximately 12,000 students from 45 Normal Universities throughout China participated.
+In FY2018, approximately 20,000 students from 49 Normal Universities throughout China participated.

 Observing the LSI production process

 In Vietnam, we have given a total of around 3 million yen every year since 2005 in subsidies to around 30 students at the Hanoi and Ho Chi Minh City campuses of Vietnam National University.
 We also run a software research center jointly with these universities.
-Some 175 graduates of the universities have entered Toshiba Software Development (Vietnam) Co., Ltd. up until 2017 and 111students continue to work there.
+Some graduates of the universities have entered Toshiba Software Development (Vietnam) Co., Ltd. and continue to work there.

 Appreciating fireflies with local children